Undocumented Student Information

 On February 26, 2014, Governor Jay Inslee signed into law the REAL Hope Act (SB 6523) also known as the Washington Dream Act.
-This new law expands eligibility for the Washington State Need Grant to non-citizens who meet the program’s eligibility requirements in addition to all three residency criteria listed below:
+This new law expands eligibility for the Washington State Need Grant to non-citizens who meet the program’s eligibility requirements in addition to all three residency criteria listed below.
+Students must:

-- Have graduated from a Washington high school or obtained a GED in Washington.
+- Have graduated from a Washington high school or obtained a GED in Washington, and

-- Have lived in Washington for three years prior to, and continuously since, earning the high school diploma or equivalent.
+- Have lived in Washington for three years prior to, and continuously since, earning the high school diploma or equivalent, and

 - Sign a HB 1079 affidavit (written promise) to file an application to become a permanent